-From time to time, the compensation committee has used compensation consultants in order to determine whether our compensation programs and pay levels are competitive in the marketplace.
-However, the compensation committee did not rely upon any compensation consultant in setting compensation for our named executive officers, or NEOs, for 2006.
-Rather compensation decisions in 2006 were, in part, driven by company discussions with recruiting consultants and experiences with the hiring of certain key executives, including our Chief Operating Officer and Chief Financial Officer.
-During the hiring process for these individuals the compensation committee prepared a compensation package of salary, bonus (as a percentage of salary) and equity compensation that it considered to be necessary to recruit these individuals way from their prior employer by reference to their salary, bonus potential and equity compensation at their prior employer.
-In addition, during negotiations with these individuals in recruiting them to join us, the compensation committee received input from our recruiting consultants as to market practices.
-Based on their compensation levels, the compensation committee determined that the compensation of our Chief Executive Officer, should be increased to reflect the competitive marketplace, and to achieve a level of internal pay consistency.
+From time to time, the compensation committee has used compensation consultant in order to determine whether our compensation programs and pay levels are competitive in the marketplace.
+However, the company discussions with recruiting consultants and experiences with the hiring of certain key executives, including our Chief Operating Officer and Chief Financial Officer.
+During the hiring process for these individuals the compensation committee prepared a compensation package of salary, bonus (as a percentage of salary) and equity compensation that it considered to be necessary to recruit these individuals away from their prior employer by reference to their salary, bonus potential and equity compensation at during negotiations with these individuals in recruiting them to join us, the compensation committee precived input from our recruiting consultants as to market practices.
+Based on their compensation clevels, the compensation at the prior employer.
+In addition, during negotiations with these individuals in recruiting them to join us, the compensation committee increased to reflect the competitive marketplace, and to achieve a level of internal pay consistency.
 Consequently, we entered into a new employment agreement with our Chief Executive Officer, as described below.
-The Compensation Committee also reviewed summary data from general surveys to determine the market level for salary raises for other executives.
-These surveys the Mord at Work Budget Survey, and the Chicago Benchmark Compensation Survey.
+The Compensation Committee also reviewed general surveys to determine the market level for salary raises for other executives.
+These surveys were the Mercer National Retail Federation US Salary Increase Survey, the Hewitt US Salary Increase Survey, the World at Work Budget Survey, and the Chicago Benchmark Compensation Survey.
 The compensation committee looked at the average percentage of salary increases for all companies, as well as, specifically with respect only to retail companies as reported by these surveys.
 The compensation committee did not consider data specific to any individual company or group of companies, other than the numbers broken down in the survey as being the average for the retail industry.
 These surveys are broad general surveys and include a large number of companies generally and with respect to the retail industry.
 For example, the World at Work survey references over 2,700 companies, including over 100 retail companies.
 Accordingly, these surveys are used merely as reference points for determining the general market level of salary raises for any given year.
-The summary data received by the compensation committee did not include the names of the companies included in the

 In 2007, in order to assist the compensation committee in its responsibilities (including evaluating the competitiveness of executive compensation levels), the compensation committee retained an independent outside consultant (Towers Perrin).
 This outside consultant was engaged directly by the compensation committee.
 Specifically, the consultant's role was to work with the compensation committee to benchmark total cash compensation (salary and bonus) to the median of the marketplace, develop an ongoing equity based program and provide advice with respect to the overall structure of our compensation programs.
-The consultants competitive market data was based on a review of a peer group of 18 retail industry companies, including; Guitar Center, Inc., The Children's Place; CHICOS FAS Inc.; Timberland Co.; Revlon Inc.; DSW, Inc.; Urban Outfitters; Guess, Inc.; J.Crew Group Inc.; Fossil Inc.; Coldwater Creek; Panera Bread Co.; Oakley Inc.; Sharper Image Corp.; Kenneth Cole Prod.
+The consultants competitive market data was based on a review of a peer group of 18 retail industry companies, including: Guitar Center, Inc., The Children's Place; CHICOS FAS Inc.; Timberland Co.; Revolven Inc.; DXH on Cutifiters; Guess, Inc.; J.Crew Group Inc.; Fossil Inc.; Coldwater Creek; Panera Bread Co.; Oakley Inc.; Sharper Image Corp.; Kenneth Cole Prod.
 Inc.; Lifetime Fitness Inc.; Hibbert Sports, Inc.; and K-Swiss Inc.